paulOsinski/django-DefectDojo/docs/content/en/integrations/notifications.md

 ### Slack

+DefectDojo can send messages to a Slack channel.
+To configure Slack messaging, you will first need to create a new Slack app at https://api.slack.com/apps.

 #### Scopes

-The following scopes have to be granted.
+The following scopes have to be granted to the Slack App

 ![Slack OAuth scopes](../../images/slack_scopes.png)

 #### Token

-The bot token has to be chosen and put in your System Settings
+The Slack Bot Token needs to be pasted in the DefectDojo System Settings, nested underneath the 'Enable slack notifications' checkbox.
+This token can be found in the Features / OAuth & Permissions section on the Slack App settings.

 ![Slack token](../../images/slack_tokens.png)

-#### What it generally looks like
+#### Examples of Slack notifications

 ![Add Product](../../images/slack_add_product.png)

 ![Import Scan](../../images/slack_import_scan.png)

 ### Microsoft Teams

+Microsoft Teams does not provide an easy way to send messages to a personal channel.
+Therefore, DefectDojo can only send system scope notifications to Microsoft Teams.

 To activate notifications to Microsoft Teams, you have to:
 - Configure an Incoming Webhook in a Teams channel and copy the URL of the webhook to the clipboard